Privacy & Security

 Is it legal and ethical to share de-identified medical images, reports, and metadata?

 In the United States, each medical center owns the images, reports, and metadata.
 It is legal to and ethical to share these under an IRB-approved research study.
-The Artificial Intelligence Multi-institutional Imaging and Exploratory Research (AI MINER) patient registry is a retrospective IRB approved research study.
+The Artificial Intelligence Multi-institutional Imaging and Exploratory Research (AI MINER) consotrium is an IRB approved research study.
 This study has minimal risk, qualities for a HIPAA waiver and waiver of consent, and the images, reports, and metadata will be de-identified with a coded identifier applied.

 What kind of protected health information (PHI) is removed by the software?

-The following PHI will remain with the Academic Partners and will not be entered into the AI MINER patient registry:
+The following PHI will remain with the Academic Partners and will not be entered into the AI MINER repository:

 • Names (Full or last name and initial)